MalikSh96/AnimeTracker/readme.md

 Entity Framework (EF) is an open source ORM framework for ADO.NET which is a part of .NET Framework.

-Entity Framework is an ORM and ORMs are aimed to increase the developer’s productivity by reducing the redundant task of persisting the data used in the applications.
+Entity Framework is an ORM and ORMs are aimed to increase the developerâ€™s productivity by reducing the redundant task of persisting the data used in the applications.
 [Read More](https://www.tutorialspoint.com/entity_framework/entity_framework_overview.htm)

 # Using J-Query as search functionality